-"(3) PROHIBITION ON DISPOSITION BEFORE COMPLETION OF PLAN.-The Administrator shall not dispose of any Space Shuttle program hardware before the plan required by paragraph (1) is submitted to Congress.
+"(3) Prohibition on disposition before completion of plan.-The Administrator shall not dispose of any Space Shuttle program hardware before the plan required by paragraph (1) is submitted to Congress.

-"(b) SPACE SHUTTLE TRANSITION LIAISON OFFICE.-

-"(1) ESTABLISHMENT.-The Administrator shall develop a plan and establish a Space Shuttle Transition Liaison Office within the Office of Human Capital Management of NASA [National Aeronautics and Space Administration] to assist local communities affected by the termination of the Space Shuttle program in mitigating the negative impacts on such communities caused by such termination.
-The plan shall define the size of the affected local community that would receive assistance described in paragraph (2).
+"(b) SPACE SHUTTLE TRANSITION LIAISON OFFICE.- "(1) ESTABLISHMENT.-The Administrator shall develop a plan and establish a Space Shuttle Transition Liaison Office within the Office of Human Capital Management of NASA [National Aeronautics and Space Administration] to assist local communities affected by the termination of the Space Shuttle program in mitigating the negative impacts on such communities caused by such termination.
+The plan shall define the size of the affected local community that would receive assistance described in paragraph (2)

-"(2) MANNER OF ASSISTANCE.-In providing assistance under paragraph (1), the office established under such paragraph shall-
+(2). ''(2) Manner of assistance.-In providing assistance under paragraph (1), the office established under such paragraph shall-

-"(A) offer nonfinancial, technical assistance to communities described in such paragraph to assist in the mitigation described in such paragraph; and

-"(B) serve as a clearinghouse to assist such communities in identifying services available from other Federal, State, and local agencies to assist in such mitigation.
+"(A) offer nonfinancial, technical assistance to communities described in such paragraph to assist in the mitigation described in such paragraph; and in the mitigation described in such paragraph; and "(B) serve as a clearinghouse to assist such communities in identifying services available from other Federal, State, and local agencies to assist in such mitigation.